interledger/rafiki/packages/documentation/src/content/docs/integration/getting-started.md

 The Open Payments Auth Server requires integration with an Identity Provider to handle user authentication and consent.
 For more information on how to integrate an Identity Provider with the reference implementation of the Open Payments Auth Server, see the docs in the `auth` package.

-## Issuing Payment Pointers
+## Issuing Wallet Addresses

-A [Payment Pointer](/reference/glossary#payment-pointer) is a standardized identifier for a payment account.
+A [Wallet Address](/reference/glossary#payment-pointer) is a standardized identifier for a payment account.
 It can be created using the [Admin API](/integration/management).
-Note that at least one asset has to be created prior to creating the payment pointer since an `assetId` MUST be provided as input variable on payment pointer creation.
+Note that at least one asset has to be created prior to creating the wallet address since an `assetId` MUST be provided as input variable on wallet address creation.

 ### Create Asset